|200 Metres||21.20||Couva||10 JUL 2011|

 “My idol was actually a football player, Kaka…(also) Michael Jordan and Tyson Gay.
 I still look up to those people, but I also have friends I look towards, like Jehue Gordon, Kirani James.”

-At Texas A&M, Lendore is coached by American Pat Henry and former Grenadian quartermiler Alleyne Francique.
+Lendore is no longer a collegiate athlete, but still trains at Texas A&M, where he is coached by American Pat Henry and former Grenadian quartermiler Alleyne Francique.
 He credits the pair, as well as his club coach in T&T, three-time Olympian Charlie Joseph, mother Chrispina Edmund, and sister Leah Johnson as the people mainly responsible for his success on the track.

 “My mom is the main provider in my life and my track and field career - also my main supporter.”